 AKontheGO is locally-owned by a professional writer; that means relevant and timely content.
 Erin Kirkland is author of the guidebook, Alaska on the Go: Exploring the 49th state with children, published by University of Alaska Press and available in bookstores, online, and via the AKontheGO website.
 Her second book, Alaska on the Go: Exploring the Marine Highway System with children is due for publication in 2017.

 Erin has served as a contributing editor to Alaska Magazine, as cohost of the Alaska Travelgram Radio Show, and in a guest host capacity for Outdoor Explorer, heard on KSKA 91.1.
-Currently she appears monthly on KTVA Channel 11’s Daybreak program.
+Currently she appears monthly on KTVA Channel 11’s Daybreak program, and writes a weekly column for the Alaska Dispatch News.
 Her newest adventure is tackling the position of managing editor of a global online publication titled Outdoor Families Magazine, dedicated to bringing children and nature together.

 Mariah Brashar was born in Fairbanks and grew up in the community of Big Lake.
 She loves hunting, fishing, skiing, and anything she can do with her four dogs.
 After high school she traveled around the United States and world looking for a place as amazing as home; she didn’t find one.
 Mariah has a journalism background and experience within the radio scene, and will be helping out with AKontheGO’s social media channels and event programming, and jumping on the blog when she finds a particularly awesome experience to share.